 learn more*Hattie Bessent was born on this date in 1908.
 She was a Black psychiatric nurse, educator, and administrator.
 From Florida, Bessent received her B.S. degree from Florida A&M University, an M.S. degree from Indiana University, and an EdD from the University of Florida in Psychological Foundations.
 After being trained as a psychiatric nurse, Bessent had a […]

 learn more*This date in 1908 is celebrated as the birth date of Myra Logan.
-She was a Black Surgeon and woman’s health advocate.
+She was a Black Surgeon and women’s health advocate.
 Myra Adele Logan was born in Tuskegee, Alabama, the daughter of Warren and Adella Hunt Logan.
 She was the youngest of eight children.
 Her mother was college-educated and involved in the suffrage […]

 learn more*On this date in 1908, the National Association of Colored Graduate Nurses (NACGN) was founded.
 Martha Minerva Franklin founded the association.